zhoux85/TDimpute/README.md

 # Usage
 ### quantile normalization
-quantile_normalization_process.R is used to remove technical variabilities between TCGA and the dataset you want to impute: specifically, the TCGA data is considered as reference to normalize the your dataset into the same distribution.
+quantile_normalization_process.R is used to remove technical variabilities between TCGA and the dataset (outside TCGA) you want to impute: specifically, the TCGA data is considered as reference to normalize the your dataset into the same distribution.
+"quantiles_DNA_TCGA_RSEM.csv" and "quantiles_RNA_TCGA_RSEM.csv" are two quantile normalized datasets, which can be used to pretrain the pancancer model on TCGA.
+For dataset outside TCGA, we recommend using these two percentile version data if the non-TCGA data is normalized by percentile ranking.
 "reference_distribution_DNA_TCGA.RData" and "reference_distribution_RNA_TCGA.RData" are two processed files using funciton "normalize.quantiles.determine.target" in R package "preprocessCore".
 They can be loaded directly as reference distribution of DNA methylation and RNA-seq data from TCGA.

 ### To run script and sample dataset: